CogentRedTester/mpv-user-input/README.md

 The aim of this script is that it be seamless enough that it could be added to mpv player officially.

 ## Interface Functions
+Note: this API is still in its early stages, so these functions may change.

 ### `get_user_input(fn [,options])`
 Requests user input and calls `fn` when this script sends a response.
 The first argument will be the input string the user entered, the second argument will be an error string if the input is `nil`.